We Solve Immigration Problems and Help Immigrants Qualify for Legal Status!

-At Andres Mejer Law, we frequently have clients come in who tried to save a little money by going to a cheap immigration attorney, travel agent or notario before coming to us.
+At Andres Mejer Law, we frequently have clients come in who tried to save a little money by going to a New Jersey family immigration lawyer, travel agent or notario before coming to us.
 They soon find out that they could have spent less money and gotten a better result by coming to us in the first place.
 Don’t fall victim to a scammer, contact Andres Mejer Law today.

 Don’t make mistakes that cost you more time and money.
 Do it right the first time!